filippostz/OpenDXL-TIE-Dropbox/README.md

 For every dropbox scan, a completed report is created.
 The software intentionally does not delete or quarantine files keeping a no invasive scan strategy and preserving the user privacy.
-So, for instance, service providers can scan dropbox customers files without aXcessing to it but providing a complete report of the possible threats.
+So, for instance, service providers can scan dropbox customers files without accessing to it but providing a complete report of the possible threats.
 A log file with all the scan details is also generated.